5 Best Portable Air Conditioners Under $525

 One of the cons of buying a portable AC unit is the noise.
 Like fans, these machines can get pretty loud, especially when they initially turn on to cool down a room.
 But newer models are sticking to the 40-60 decibel range which is much healthier.
 This Frigidaire has a noise level of 53, which is pretty average, but what sets it apart and makes this model so popular is the shape.
 Typically, portable AC units are boxy and, with hose hookups, can easily block a whole window.
 As someone who literally has to climb over her portable AC to get into bed, I love this sleek, cylinder design.
 It keeps all the cooling power as other Frigidaire models, but it's more slender and can easily fit into a corner.

 Best Air Conditioner for Air Quality

 If you suffer from allergies or are sensitive to dust, you need this hOmeLabs unit.
 It comes with a removable, washable filter and it even alerts you to tell you when it’s time to take out the filter and clean it.
 That’s a game-changer and a great way to stay on top of your air quality at home.

 Most portable AC units feature some type of moisture control, but if you live in an extra hot and humid area, you may need a model with a built-in dehumidifier.
 Whynter’s Elite model features an AutoPump feature that can be activated to pump out excess condensation.

-This compact Honeywell unit doesn’t have a lot of bells and whistles, but at just under $130, it’s the right purchase if you’re on a strict budget.
-It even comes with a carbon dust air filter and remote control.
-Several customer reviews have praised this model for being super quiet for sleep.
-Though given its small size and lack of dehumidifying features, this unit is not a good option for super-humid regions.
+This compact Midea unit doesn’t have a lot of bells and whistles, but at just under $275, it’s the right purchase if you’re on a strict budget.
+It even comes with a remote, sleep mode and a programmable timer.
+Several customer reviews have praised this model for being so powerful and fast despite its size.
+Though given its low BTUs and lack of dehumidifying features, this unit is not a good option for large living areas or super-humid regions.